About MAGIC

 USGS Topographic Quadrangles

-Atlases and maps from around the world
+Atlases from around the world

-Scanning and Digitizing our Collections
+Digitizing our Collections

-MAGIC is committed to scanning maps from our collections to make them avaialable online and free for public use.
+MAGIC is committed to digitizing maps from our collections to make them avaialable online and free for public use.
 Digitization efforts have focused on New York-New Haven Railroad maps, Connecticut geology maps, historical town maps of Connecticut, and a number of other collections.
 As these maps are digitized they will be made available via MAGIC's website.

 Back to top